-But be warned: not all college and universities allow you to mix and match scores through Score Choice.
-As you’ll see in this more thorough explanation of Score Choice, some schools— including many of the most selective schools in the US, including Stanford and UC Berkeley—require that you submit all of your SAT scores.
-Others, such as Harvard and MIT, require that you submit your best total score from a given test date.
+But be warned: not all colleges and universities allow you to send only specific test dates with Score Choice.
+As you’ll see in this more thorough explanation of Score Choice, some schools require that you submit all of your SAT scores.
+Others require that you submit your best total score from a given test date.
 This is why it’s vital that you check each school’s policies.

 To check on a school’s policies regarding score submission, you can use College Board’s BigFuture site.
 But be sure to double check individual school websites, as admission policies can change often.

 As a general rule, approach each aspect of your college applications with planning and forethought.
 When it comes to deciding on how many times you should take the SAT, the first question to consider is your chosen schools’ policies on score submission.

 Take the test early and often...but not with College Board

 One of the many advantages offered by taking SAT classes at Elite is that you will be tested weekly and in conditions that reproduce those of the real thing.

 It is true that most students improve nearly each time they take the test (according to College Board, ⅔ students improve when they take the test a second time) especially if they study and practice in between tests.
 But you can and should take practice tests without registering for the SAT each time.

 Each time you take the actual test, make it count.
 You should not rely on the idea that you will magically improve from one test to the next just because you’ve been through it once, or you’ve become smarter with time, or you’re going to eat the perfect prep meal beforehand.